markteehan/file-chunk-connectors/README.md

 ```

-- Start the connectors (if restarting, clear contents of the /tmp/upload directory first).
+### Start the connectors
+If restarting, clear contents of the /tmp/upload directory first.
 Using Control Center, select Connect | Connectors | Add Connector | upload connector configuration file and select the json files above, one by one.
 Control Center may show a "failed" status for a few seconds before the status becomes "running".

-- Test a Pipeline
+### Test a Pipeline
 The uploader will chunk and stream any files (input.file.pattern": ".*") in /tmp/upload using chunks of 1m size.
 Start with a small file:
 ```
 cp /var/log/install.log /tmp/upload